nfancy/scflow-workshop2024.github.io/docs/pages/main/session-3.md

 ## Hardware requirments config file

-Now we will look at another config file that will indicate to Nextflow the hardware resources required for each job.
-Copy the contents from the template here: https://github.com/nf-core/scflow/blob/dev/conf/base.config

 In this file, you can see hardware and time allocations for groups of jobs that are categorized into:
 - tiny
 - low